-A payment made or a service provided under another plan may include an amount that should have been paid, or provided under this Medical Benefit Plan.
-If it does, the carrier may pay that amount to the group which made that payment.
+A payment made or a service provided under another plan may include an amount that should have been paid or provided under this Medical Benefit Plan.
+If it does, Anthem BCBS may pay that amount to the group which made that payment.
 Such amount shall then be considered as though it were a benefit paid under this Medical Benefit Plan.

-Right of Recovery under Coordination of Benefits
+Right of Recovery